meuter/mockme/README.md

 At the heart of this, stands the mockme script.
 It acts as a C preprocessor that auto-magically generates proper mocking and stubbing function for your double (*).
-It has a simple command line interface:
+It has a simple command-line interface:

 <pre>
 $ ./mockme --help